ManticoreGamesInc/platform-documentation/src/core_api.md

 ### NetworkContext

-NetworkContext is a CoreObject representing a special folder containing client-only, server-only, or objects.
+NetworkContext is a CoreObject representing a special folder containing client-only, server-only, or static objects.

 They have no properties or functions of their own, but inherit everything from CoreObject.